dshuffma-ibm/intern-training-2016/README.md

 	- Both tables will update periodically
 	- The log like icon will open up a static log file for the peer/chaincode.
 This is very handy for debugging

-1. Deploy Tab - Let’s get some chaincode into this bbb...bbbllockchain.
+1. Deploy Tab - Let’s get some chaincode into this bbb...bbllockchain.
 	- On the deploy tab we have chaincode examples.
 	- Select "Example02" from the drop down and click the giant "Deploy" button
 	- Wait for the dancing rectangles to finish their ceremony.